 You don’t have to be a hotel guest to take the lift up there and enjoy a grand panoramic view of Santiago.

-Sidenote: While it’s annoying that employees at public and governmental businesses ignore you when you’d like to order something, it can have certain advantages that they don’t give a damn.
+Sidenote: While it’s annoying that employees at public and governmental businesses ignore you when you’d like to order something, it can have certain advantages that they don’t give a damn about.

 If you use a restaurant’s or hotel’s bathroom without being a guest or consuming something, they couldn’t care less.
 They really don’t care at all if you just enter the premises to use these facilities – or to enjoy a rooftop terrace, for that matter.
 No, they probably appreciate that you do so without requiring any service.

 Santa Basílica Metropolitana